Migrating to Openfort

 2. When user logs in with email, check if they have an existing account:

-Migration path E: You have users, and they have AA wallets
+## Migration path E: You have users, and they have smart wallets (accounts)

-Your users have an EOA embedded wallet, but it only serves as a signer for an AA layer (7702, Safe, ZeroDev, and so on).
+Your users have an EOA embedded wallet, but it only serves as a signer for an smart account (7702, Safe, ZeroDev, Thirdweb,and so on).
 You need to add the Openfort-powered embedded wallet as a second signer to the AA layer, or swap signers from the old embedded wallet to the Openfort one.

 If your users have assets in their existing embedded wallets, ensure they move those to their new Openfort-powered embedded wallets.
 Build a migration flow for your users using your own UI to prompt asset transfer, or provide instructions to transfer assets manually.